JNisk/AncesTrim/README.md

 ancestor, then those paths are essential for the pedigree.
 3. If a queried individual has an ancestor that is present in more than one path, then those paths are essential for the pedigree.
+4. If two queried individuals are directly related to each other, then that path is essential for the pedigree.

 To further elaborate on the concept of essential paths, not all individuals on a given path are informative.
 For example, a common